 Together with the neighboring buildings, the Landenberghaus breathes the breath of many centuries.
 The webpage of the house gives an impression of the gastronomy and shows a video of the reconstruction.

 The stonework was realized by the Guber Naturstein company from Alpnach.

 The Pro Naturstein consortium has 12 Swiss natural stone companies as members, with a further 16 companies associated.
 It has existed for 30 years and cooperates with the associations Jardin Suisse, NVS (Naturstein-Verband Schweiz) and VSBS (Verband Schweizer Bildhauer- und Steinmetzmeister).
 Due to the large number of submissions, the prize will be offered again next year.

 Photos: Arbeitsgemeinschaft Pro Naturstein

-Our 2nd report on the award about the winners in the landscape design category will follow shortly.
+Link to our 2nd report on the award about the winners in the landscape design category

 (13.10.2021, USA: 10.13.2021)